dechamps/ASIO401/FAQ.md

   - The only way to ensure no conversions are done is to set things up such that the **ASIO sample type** matches the native sample type of the hardware;
     this way, PortAudio will not have to do any conversion.
-    - In WASAPI Exclusive mode, FlexASIO will try to do that automatically by guessing the hardware native sample type.
+    - In WASAPI Exclusive mode, ASIO401 will try to do that automatically by guessing the hardware native sample type.
-    - Otherwise, the [`sampleType` option][sampleType] can be used to override FlexASIO's choice.
-This is useful when FlexASIO guesses wrong, when using WDM-KS, or when the hardware supports more than one native sample type.
+    - Otherwise, the [`sampleType` option][sampleType] can be used to override ASIO401's choice.
+This is useful when ASIO401 guesses wrong, when using WDM-KS, or when the hardware supports more than one native sample type.
   - Sadly, PortAudio does not make it obvious that a sample type conversion is taking place.
-To verify that no conversion is done, you might need to examine the FlexASIO log.
+To verify that no conversion is done, you might need to examine the ASIO401 log.

 A typical bit-perfect configuration might look something like this: